htcondor/htcondor/docs/version-history/development-release-series-89.rst

 New Features:

+-  Jobs which must use temporary credentials for S3 access may now specify the "session token" in their submit files.
+Set ``+EC2SessionToken`` to the name of a file whose only content is the session token.
+Temporary credentials have a limited lifetime, which HTCondor does not help you manage; as a result, file transfers may fail because the temporary credentials expired.
+   :ticket:`7407`

 -  You may now specify ports to forward into your Docker container.
 See :ref:`Docker and Networking` for details.
    :ticket:`7322`